dfrios/dfrios/README.md

 👋 Hi, I'm David Rios [@dfrios](https://github.com/dfrios)

-👨‍💻 I'm a senior web developer, with over 20 years of experience with PHP, HTML, CSS and Vanilla JavaScript, more than 2 years with ReactJS/Typescript and 1 year with NextJS.
+👨‍💻 I'm a senior web developer, with over 20 years of experience with PHP, HTML, CSS and Vanilla JavaScript, more than 3 years with ReactJS/Typescript.
 I'm also a WordPress, Laravel and Yii developer.
 Unfortunately, most of my projects are copyrighted and cannot be published on GitHub.

 💻 I'm Debian/GNU Linux Admin since year 2000